-Access to AT&T Flow Designer and M2X Data Services will be discontinued effective April 15th, 2020 in connection with the ongoing turndown of those services.
+We want to make you aware that we will discontinue access to Free Developer Accounts for AT&T Flow Designer and M2X Data Services effective April 15, 2020 in connection with the ongoing turndown of those services.

 See here for more details.

 The AT&T M2X service provides you with all the essential tools you’ll need to develop your connected product.

 We’ve made it easy for your business to connect millions of M2M devices to the Internet of Things.

 Use this guide to get started with the M2X Developer Portal and M2X API.

 What is M2X?

 AT&T’s M2X is a cloud-based data storage service and device management